tkenning/dev.na.bambora.com/source/docs/references/batch_payment_report/index.md

 <?xml version="1.0" encoding="UTF-8"?>
 ```

-The API requires the XML document to include `merchantId` and `passCode` elements for authorisation, and, `serviceName` and `rptFormat` elements to identify the type and format of report to be returned.
+The API requires the XML document to include `merchantId` and `passCode` elements for authorization, and, `serviceName` and `rptFormat` elements to identify the type and format of report to be returned.
 All other supported elements are filters to constrain the results in the report.

-Filters are assembled as in groups containing a column name (rptFilterBy*), an operation type (rptOperationType*) and a value (rptFilterValue*).
+Filters are assembled as in groups containing a column name (`rptFilterBy*`), an operation type (`rptOperationType*`) and a value (`rptFilterValue*`).
 The API requires the XML document to include all three, if any one is included.

 ### Elements

-- **merchantId** - The authorising merchant ID.
+- **merchantId** - The authorizing merchant ID.
 Numeric string.
 Length: 9 chars.
-- **passCode** - The reporting passcode for the authorising merchant.
+- **passCode** - The reporting passcode for the authorizing merchant.
 Alphanumeric string.
 Max length: 64 chars.
 - **rptVersion** - Numeric string.
 API version.
 Current version: "2.0".
 - **serviceName** - Type of report.
 Informed by the type of batch files that you want to report on.
 Enum.
   - **BatchPaymentsEFT** - EFT only